 Through internship opportunities, American studies students have been granted acceptance into law school and other graduate programs, received offers of full-time positions at the organizations that hosted them, and received invaluable experience for whatever academic or occupational endeavors they have chosen to pursue.

-Undergraduate and graduate students can earn 3 hours of credit (AMS 400/500) by working for an organization that has been approved by the department chair, Dr. Lynne Adrian.
+Undergraduate and graduate students can earn 3 hours of credit (AMS 400/500) by working for an organization that has been approved by the department chair, Dr. Edward Tang.

 In addition to working 10 hours per week with the organization, you’ll also